 Word Power: Test Your Knowledge of These Canadian Slang Terms

 It's a snap to tell a toque from a chesterfield, but not all Canadianisms stretch from coast to coast to coast.
-Master these regional terms and you'll be sure to blend in while you're oot and aboot.
+Master this Canadian slang and you'll be sure to blend in while you're oot and aboot.

 Answer: C—Hooded sweatshirt (Saskatchewan)